proseline/proseline.com/DESIGN.md

 Contents:
 - signature with log key
 - signature with project write key
-- digest of prior log entry, for entries after the first
+- `crypto_generichash` digest of prior log entry, for entries after the first
 - (optional) signature with client key

 Inner Envelopes contain signatures showing authorization to write to the Project and to the Log.